kristian-lange-tw/JATOS_docs_v3/pages/End-page-after-your-study-finished.md

 ### 1. Default

 By default JATOS just shows the text "**This study is finished.
 Thank you for your participation.**" in English language, with no special formatting, after a study finshed.
-Maybe you want a different language or add a logo and different text then read on.
+Maybe you want a different language or add a logo and different text or styling, then read on.

 ### 2. endPage.html (since JATOS v3.5.1)